kordamp/markdown-gradle-plugin/README.md

  * sourceDir - where the markdown sources are.
 Type: File.
 Default: `src/markdown`.
  * outputDir - where generated html go.
 Type: File.
 Default: `$buildDir/gen-html`.
  * configuration - a Map with further config tweaks.
-Explained in the next section
+Explained in the next section.
+ * inputEncoding - the file encoding used to read all files inside `sourceDir`.
+ * outputEncoding - the file encoding used to write all files to `outputDir`.

 Sources may have any of the following extensions in order to be discovered